 There are Lego sets that are created for all ages so you can see the recommended age of that set on the front of the Lego box but again, that is just a recommendation and younger children can have fun with them too with a little help from a sibling or adult.

 What my wife and I have personally done is transition from Duplos to Legos for our kids around the age of 5.
-Our 5 year old has his own Legos that he plays with in his room and although building the sets and following the directions exactly can be a challenge for him he still has loads of fun using his imagination and building whatever he wants with his Legos.
+Our 5-year-old has his own Legos that he plays with in his room and although building the sets and following the directions exactly can be a challenge for him he still has loads of fun using his imagination and building whatever he wants with his Legos.

-Of course we don’t buy him the most challenging build that Walmart has to offer but if the set is something we feel like he can work on independently and get mostly together on his own then we will go ahead and spring for it.
+We don’t buy him the most challenging build that Walmart has to offer but if the set is something we feel like he can work on independently and get mostly together on his own then we will go ahead and spring for it.

 Then if he needs a little help building the sets exactly how they were designed, one of us will help him find all the pieces and put it together so he can play with that set.

-We also have a three year old that loves playing with Duplos but she is honestly too small to take apart the smaller Legos.
-So although her siblings both have Legos (our 5 and 9 year olds) she has a bunch of Duplos that she plays with and builds whatever she thinks up in many different ways.
+We also have a three-year-old that loves playing with Duplos but she is honestly too small to take apart the smaller Legos.
+So although her siblings both have Legos (our 5 and 9-year-olds) she has a bunch of Duplos that she plays with and builds whatever she thinks up in many different ways.

 Truthfully, that is the best part about playing with Duplos and Legos as they encourage imaginative play for kids no matter which age group they fall into.
 Being able to use Legos or Duplos for free play is often as much (if not more) fun for kids anyway.

-Duplos are a great choice for any child under the age of 5 or 6 (depending on their maturity) while anyone that age or older will have a blast playing with Legos (although my 5 and 9 year olds regularly play with Duplos as well).
+Duplos are a great choice for any child under the age of 5 or 6 (depending on their maturity) while anyone that age or older will have a blast playing with Legos (although my 5 and 9-year-olds regularly play with Duplos as well).

-In regards to being too old to play with Legos there really isn’t a maximum age limit.
+In regards to being too old to play with Legos, there really isn’t a maximum age limit.
 I’m in my 30s and still enjoy sitting down with my kids (at the table not the floor lol) and helping them build a new set or just have fun making cars, houses, or other random things.

-Heck, I enjoy just sitting down and building cars with my kids and then crashing them into each other to see who’s Lego creation survives the longest.
+Heck, I enjoy just sitting down and building cars with my kids and then crashing them into each other to see whose Lego creation survives the longest.
 And truthfully, I hope that is something that I never get too old for.